 Other programs such as the Municipal Officials AD&D Plan and life insurance and AD&D plans for both officials and employees are available through the League at group rates.

 Adobe Reader is required to view some files below.

-The Municipal League Workers' Compensation Trust was established in 1985 to help cities and towns meet their statutory responsibilities for on-the-job employee injuries and loss-of-time claims.
+The Municipal League Workers' Compensation Trust (MLWCT) was established in 1985 to help cities and towns meet their statutory responsibilities for on-the-job employee injuries and loss-of-time claims.
+Arkansas Municipal League also offers a valuable program to protect the earnings of volunteer firefighters while they are executing their firefighting duties.
+Volunteer firefighters who are not covered by the supplemental program only receive $20.00 a week for a compensable injury.
 Premiums are billed annually at reasonable rates.
 Processing is done in-house.
 The services of experienced adjusters are used, and the Trust is fully protected in accordance with state law.

 - Legal Defense Brochure - PDF

 The MLDP is an optional program whereby participating municipalities can pool their resources and provide limited protection for the personal assets of officials, board or commission members and employees.

 Protection to municipalities from civil rights lawsuits is also available under the MLDP, as is drug testing for employees holding commercial drivers' licenses.

 The MPP is an optional program whereby participating municipalities can pool their resources and provide all risks protection for their buildings and contents.